Expectations and Love are Incompatible

 “Well…” she stammered.
 “I’ve been helping a friend, and her husband treats her pretty badly.
 She asked me about how to set boundaries and what was reasonable.”
-She paused in contemplation.
+She paused for a moment.
 “I told her I’d get back to her.”

 “Do you want the whole answer?”
 I asked.